Laravel-Backpack/docs/6.x/crud-fields.md

 **The only attribute that's mandatory when you define a field is its `name`**, which will be used:
 - inside the inputs, as `<input name='your_db_column' />`;
 - to store the information in the database, so your `name` should correspond to a database column (if the field type doesn't have different instructions);

-Every other field attribute other than `name`, Backpack 4.1+ will try to guess.
+This also means the `name` attribute is UNIQUE.
+You cannot add multiple fields with the same `name` - because if more inputs are added with the same name in an HTML form... only the last input will actually be submitted.
+That's just how HTML forms work.

 <a name="recommended-field-attributes"></a>
 #### Recommended Field Attributes